tannerjared/3DprintfromFreeSurfer/README.md

 3. Run the script like this (change the input directory and output file): python 3Dprintprep.py --i ./fsqc_out/brainprint/jt2021/surfaces --o ./fsqc_out/brainprint/jt2021/jt2021.stl

 Note that this requires FreeSurfer installed, FSQC: `pip install fsqc`, and various Python packages: `pip install pymeshlab vtk stl`

+It's likely best to run all this within a set Python environment.
+Instructions to do that are not included here.

+If on a cluster computer, check documentation for running.
+You likely can pip install packages but might need to specify install location: `pip install --install-option="--prefix=/some/path/" package_name`